Start Your Claim

 We also provide you with broader support services, not only so that you understand the legal procedures and brain damage compensation claim process, but also by putting you in touch with charitable organisations like Headway, who are there for the victims of acquired brain injuries and their family and friends.

-You can contact us immediately to start a claim or for all general enquiries about brain injury compensation claims and all of the personal injury claims Grieves Solicitors are able to handle - you may even be considering making multiple claims if you were involved in a traffic incident with several people in the car, for instance.
+Contact our brain injury solicitors immediately to start a claim or for all general enquiries about brain injury compensation claims and all of the personal injury claims Grieves Solicitors are able to handle - you may even be considering making multiple claims if you were involved in a traffic incident with several people in the car, for instance.

 Whatever your personal circumstances, we will be happy to help you understand more about the process or start a brain injury compensation claim on your behalf.
-Remember we strictly offer no-win, no-fee brain damage claims, and you will receive 100% of any compensation awarded.
+Remember we strictly offer no-win, no-fee brain injury claims, and you will receive 100% of any compensation awarded.

 To find out more or to ask us anything about the process, fill out one of our online contact forms or call us on 0800 0747 644 and a member of our team will speak to you immediately or call you back at the first opportunity, so we can help you to make progress on your claim without delay.